Whole Oat Cookies: The Light and Lactose-Free Recipe

 Ingredients

 ⚠ THIS RECIPE CONTAINS ONE OR MORE AFFILIATE LINKS.
-The products I recommend are the same ones I use in my recipes; buying them through my blog helps support me and my work, and it won’t cost you anything extra!
+The products I recommend are the same ones I use in my recipes; buying them through my blog helps support me and my work at no extra cost to you!

 - 3/4 cup whole wheat flour